 - For Paleo friendly option use Coconut Aminos in place of tamari sauce

 - If you don’t have thai red pepper, you can use any other spicy red pepper.
-I also added jalapeno for extra kick! thai red peppers are Available in the Asian foods section or produce section of some supermarkets, or at some Asian markets.
+Thai red peppers are Available in the Asian foods section or produce section of some supermarkets, or at some Asian markets.

 - Category: Main